 Global CEOs Who Pledged to Advance Women Are Making Progress

-60+ Catalyst CEO Champions For Change Accelerate More Women Into Leadership Over Time, and Outpace Global Peers
+As a Part of Catalyst CEO Champions For Change, Jacobs Accelerates More Women Into Leadership Over Time and Outpaces Global Peers

-NEW YORK, Dec.
-10, 2019 /PRNewswire/ -- The Catalyst CEO Champions For Change, who took a pledge to advance more women, including women of color, into senior leadership positions and onto their boards, are making tangible progress, according to a new report.
+DALLAS, Dec.
+11, 2019 /PRNewswire/ -- Jacobs (NYSE:J) Chair and CEO Steve Demetriou and the more than 60 other Catalyst CEO Champions For Change who took a pledge to advance more women, including women of color, into senior leadership positions and onto their boards are making tangible progress, according to Catalyst's latest report.

-The report, Progress In Action: Catalyst CEO Champions For Change, shows the companies—representing more than 10 million employees and over $3 trillion in revenue globally—improved their representation metrics in top leadership positions and throughout the pipeline for all women over a five-year period:
+The report, Progress in Action: Catalyst CEO Champions For Change, shows the companies—representing more than 10 million employees and more than $3 trillion in revenue globally—improved their representation metrics in top leadership positions and throughout the pipeline for all women over a five-year period:

 - Notably, women's representation on the boards of Champion companies increased dramatically—from 22.6% in 2013 to 30.7% in 2018.